'We should have won," insists frustrated Hibs boss Shaun Maloney as St Mirren make most of individual error

 “It’s a really disappointing result.
-For about 25 minutes in the second half we created more than enough to win the game and that’s the most frustrating thing.
+For about 25 minutes in the second half we created more than enough to win the game and that’s the most frustrating thing,” said Maloney.

 “The result has to be different.
 That’s the difference between taking your chances when you have them and being clinical.